 There are many types of anxiety disorders.
 While the symptoms of perinatal anxiety disorders are different, women who have symptoms of an anxiety disorder may experience:

-The psychosocial question on “worrying” and Questions 3, 4 and 5 of the EPDS reflect some of these symptoms.
+The psychosocial question on “worrying” and Questions 3, 4 and 5 of the Edinburgh Postnatal Depression Scale (EPDS) reflect some of these symptoms.

 Assessing women for perinatal anxiety